Geometric Neural Network based on Phase Space for BCI-EEG decoding: Material and Methods

 In order to assess the replicability of our approach, we used six different open datasets from \textsc{MOABB}~\cite{aristimunha-carrara-etal:23} consisting of almost 100 subjects as shown in Table~\ref{table:dataset}.

-It turns out that it is essential to employ different datasets to obtain reliable results, especially when evaluating different ML techniques in EEG decoding, in order to avoid the bias of a single data set~\cite{jayaram2018moabb}.

 We employed standard pre-processing steps designed for all datasets described in~\citep{aristimunha-carrara-etal:23}.
-We applied band-pass filtering with the overlap-add method between $[8-32]$\ Hz, artifact rejection, and electrode standardization, bringing every channel to a zero mean and a unit standard deviation.
-Additionally, we opted to use the complete epoch duration, although this duration varies among datasets, as shown in Table~\ref{table:dataset}.
+The pre-processing steps are the same for all the pipelines considered in our study.
+We applied band-pass filtering between $[8-32]$\ Hz~\cite{nam2018brain, PFURTSCHELLER199765} and electrode standardization, bringing every channel to a zero mean and a unit standard deviation.
+We opted to use the complete epoch duration, although this duration varies among datasets, as shown in Table~\ref{table:dataset}.

-We concentrate on a binary classification task, aiming to discern between imagined movements of the right and left hand using an intra-subject/within-session evaluation, which is based on a $5-$fold cross-validation is conducted in each session.
+We concentrated on a binary classification task, aiming to discern between imagined movements of the right and left hand using an intra-subject/within-session evaluation, which is based on a $5-$fold cross-validation conducted for each session.

-Additionally, we focus on investigating our algorithm's robustness with fewer electrode scenes.
-For this purpose, we selected a consistent set of three electrodes (C3, Cz, and C4) across datasets, all adhering to the 10-20 standard montage.
-Importantly, these electrodes are situated directly above the motor cortex, an area concentrating the most relevant information for MI-BCI classification~\cite{jeannerod1995mental}.
+We also focus on investigating our algorithm's robustness with fewer electrode settings.
+For this purpose, our channel selection process was guided by two constraints: ensuring neurophysiological relevance and maintaining consistent electrode selection across datasets.
+We selected electrodes positioned over the sensorimotor region, particularly in the central (C) and centro-parietal (CP) lines, which are actively involved in the tasks.
+This choice is strongly supported by BCI research \cite{PFURTSCHELLER199765, MotorImagery2019, MUNZERT2009306, porro1996primary, NEUPER2006211, scherer2007sensorimotor, jeannerod1995mental}.
+In the considered datasets we used EEG montages with varying numbers of electrodes, from 3 to 128.
+We standardized our analysis by using the minimal overlapping electrodes common to all dataset: C3, Cz, and C4.
+All datasets considered were based on reference electrodes, and no average reference was used.